capstanlqc/prune-omegat-batch-tm/README.md

 The PISA workflow service application could call this service by including the details of the project where this is needed, and then it could fetch the prepared TMs from the `tasks` folder of the repo.

+## TODO

 Already existing batch TMs would need to be pruned (or produced again in the manner above -- however the same combination of batch/step/locale might need to be artificially creted).
 TBD.